obophenotype/uberon/docs/uberon-editor-sop.md

 For ORCIDs: Enter the ORCID as an IRI in the IRI field on the "IRI Editor" tab, for example `https://orcid.org/0000-0002-7356-1779`.

 For URLs: In the "Create Annotation" window, select the annotation property **seeAlso** (`rdfs:seeAlso`).
-Enter the URL as a literal string with Datatype `xsd:anyURI` selected.
+Enter the URL as a literal string.
 DO NOT use database_cross_reference with a value that is a URL.
+Note: In OWL-based files (like cl-edit.owl), Datatype `xsd:anyURI` is also selected; however, in OBO-based files (like uberon-edit.obo) these always become strings, so no selection needs to be made for Datatype in Uberon.
+Datatype selection is planned to be implemented in a future OBO revision, and updates can be checked at https://github.com/owlcollab/oboformat/issues/128.

 To restate, in all cases above except ORCIDs, the values are entered as literal strings.
 An ORCID MUST BE entered as an IRI.